Improve Emergency Department (ED) Efficiency and Patient Care

 2. The Solution - Dynamic Simulation

-Typically a CAD layout, either 2D or 3D, will be imported.
+Typically, a CAD layout in either 2D or 3D will be imported.
 Next, processes, travel paths, timing parameters, and other defined data are input into the model.
 Models are built graphically, without code.
 This is an important distinction between traditional and dynamic simulation environments.
-Patient arrivals times, patient timings based on diagnosis, patient pathways, etc… can be defined in real-time from external data sources by pulling historical patient data, routing, staffing, and any other relevant data to the model from patient medical records and other external data sources.
-Utilizing historical data delivers upwards of 98% accuracy, while at the same time delivering apples to apples comparisons of current and future states based on proposed changes.
+Patient arrivals times, patient timings based on diagnosis, patient pathways, etc. can be defined in real-time from external data sources by pulling historical patient data, routing, staffing, and any other relevant data to the model from patient medical records and other external data sources.
+Utilizing historical data delivers upwards of 98% accuracy, while at the same time delivering apples-to-apples comparisons of current and future states based on proposed changes.
 Integrated optimization, analysis, 2D and 3D visualization along with the ability to create the model or virtual environment all without writing code make a dynamic simulation environment the perfect solution from an Emergency Department optimization perspective.

 Dynamic simulation instantly provides, through integrated reporting and scenario analysis, feedback on efficiency gains at the point of attack, as well as how the change propagates throughout the system.
-Users can strategist about how the operation will change based on patient variability, react to different demands on staff members, and how changes in department layouts affect patient flow.
-A dynamic simulation solution benefits the Emergency Department in the respect that as patient arrivals and demands vary, how the system can be used to mitigate any issues before they manifest within the Department.
-Additionally, dynamic simulation benefits the Emergency Department in terms of allowing for a multitude of changes to the system in a virtual environment where the user does not have the extensive costs associated with trial and error, or the lengthy time-consuming process of utilizing excel sheets, for example.
-Additionally dynamic simulation is scale-able to allow for fully developed models of not only the internals of the Emergency Department, but also the entire hospital or healthcare center.
+Users can strategize about how the operation will change based on patient variability, react to different demands of staff members, and how changes in department layouts affect patient flow.
+A dynamic simulation solution benefits the ED in the respect that as patient arrivals and demands vary, the system can be used to mitigate any issues before they manifest within the department.
+Additionally, dynamic simulation benefits the ED in terms of allowing for a multitude of changes to the system in a virtual environment where the user does not have the extensive costs associated with trial and error, or the lengthy time-consuming process of utilizing excel sheets, for example.
+Additionally, dynamic simulation is scalable to allow for fully developed models of not only the internals of the ED, but also the entire hospital or healthcare center.